-If you live in Barcelona, you probably know that you can reach the Baix Llobregat in a jiffy, whether by public transport or by jumping into your own car.
-Some of you might think that it is too close to be worthy of a three-day getaway, but believe us when we say that you don’t know what you are missing.
-Castles, Modernist jewels, beaches and fantastic natural spaces are just waiting to be discovered!
+Those who live in and around Barcelona know you can get to Baix Llobregat in a jiffy, whether by public transport or by jumping into their own car, or hiring a car.
+You might think a place so close to the city isn't worthy of a three-day getaway, but believe us when we say that if you pass up the chance, you won't know what you're missing.
+Castles, modernista jewels, beaches and fantastic natural spaces are just waiting to be discovered.

-The first steps in the comarca lead us to Santa Coloma de Cervelló and in particular to a very special industrial colony: the Colònia Güell.
-Strolling around, we can see the colony’s Modernist buildings and it’s a good idea to visit the Interpretation Centre, situated in what used to be the consumer cooperative, where you can find a permanent exhibition explaining the history of the entire colony.
+Your visit to the region starts in Santa Coloma de Cervelló – in particular, at a very special industrial colony: the Colònia Güell.
+Strolling around, you'll see the colony’s modernista buildings, and it’s a good idea to visit the Study Centre, situated in what used to be the consumer cooperative, where you'll find a permanent exhibition explaining the history of the entire colony.

-A must-see is the crypt in the church, designed by Antoni Gaudí and declared a World Heritage Site by UNESCO.
-Yet another marvel from the genius Catalan architect.
-You will see the differences between each of the columns, the rich craftsmanship of the furniture and the pretty pine cone–shaped stained-glass windows, which almost seem to act as a sundial.
+A must-see is the crypt in the church, designed by Antoni Gaudí and declared a UNESCO World Heritage Site – yet another marvel from the genius Catalan architect.
+Note the differences between each of the columns, the rich craftsmanship of the furniture and the pretty pine cone–shaped stained-glass windows, which almost seem to act as a sundial.

-Industrialist Eusebi Güell commissioned Gaudí to build an entire church and the architect worked on the site for a decade, developing the first catenaries using fine brass fishing chains to form the inverted curved arches.
+Industrialist Eusebi Güell commissioned Gaudí to build an entire church, and the architect worked on the site for a decade, developing the first catenaries using fine brass fishing chains to form the inverted curved arches.
 But the Güell family’s financial difficulties and the death of the entrepreneur meant that Gaudí could only complete the crypt.
-Nonetheless, it is hard to express in words the sensation one experiences in a place like this, so the best thing would be for you to go and see for yourselves!
+Nonetheless, it's hard to express in words the sensation one experiences in a place like this, so you'll just have to see for yourself.
 We recommend taking the guided tour or using the audio guide so you don’t miss any of the finer details.

 This excursion is best taken in warm weather so you don’t miss out on one of the great attractions of the Baix Llobregat: the beaches.
-Even though only four towns in the comarca lie along the coastline – Castelldefels, Gavà, Viladecans and El Prat de Llobregat – we can assure you that they provide plenty of places to take a dip in the sea along extensive stretches of sand.
-What is more, many of the spots along the Baix Llobregat shoreline enjoy the distinction of being Blue Flag beaches, due to their high environmental and quality standards.
+Even though only four towns in the region lie along the coastline – Castelldefels, Gavà, Viladecans and El Prat de Llobregat – we can assure you that they provide plenty of spots to take a dip in the sea along extensive stretches of sand.
+What's more, many of the spots along the Baix Llobregat shoreline enjoy the distinction of being Blue Flag beaches thanks to their high environmental and quality standards.

-Today we have decided to opt for sunbathing and swimming in Castelldefels, where there are almost five kilometres of beaches.
-But if you are a fan of water sports, both the Club Marítim Castelldefels and the Club Nàutic Castelldefels have a long list of activities so you can spend some memorable hours splashing about in the sea.
+Take a day out for yourself with sunbathing and swimming in Castelldefels today, where you'll find nearly five kilometres of beaches.
+But if you're more one for water sports than relaxing, both the Club Marítim Castelldefels and the Club Nàutic Castelldefels have a long list of activities, so you can spend some memorable hours splashing about in the sea.

-And while we are in Castelldefels, we are going to take the opportunity to visit one of its icons: the castle.
-With fantastic views high on a hilltop between the Garraf Massif and the littoral, an interior church was erected in the 10 th century on the site of Iberian and Roman settlements and the castle was built in the 16 th century.
-It was purchased by the Castelldefels Ajuntament in 1988 and restoration and reconstruction work began which is still underway today.
+And while you're in Castelldefels, take the opportunity to visit one of its icons: the castle.
+With fantastic views high on a hilltop between the Garraf Massif and the shore, an interior church was erected in the 10th century on the site of Iberian and Roman settlements, and the castle was built in the 16th century.
+It was purchased by the Castelldefels Ajuntament (City Hall) in 1988, and restoration and reconstruction work began which is still underway today.

-Groups of 10 or more people can request guided tours and there is the occasional open day with free entry.
+Groups of ten or more can request guided tours, and they do have the occasional open day with free entry.
 For more information or to make a booking, contact the Oficina de Turisme in Castelldefels.